narjesfarhat/spam_project-week1/README.md

 How to structure a small ML project professionally

-🤝 Contributions
+🤝 Contributing
-Contributions, improvements, and suggestions are welcome.
+Contributions and suggestions are welcome.
-Feel free to open issues or submit pull requests.
+Feel free to open an issue or submit a pull request.

 📜 License
-This project is released under the MIT License.
+MIT License.